bahasa-kita/api-version2-docs/docs/STT-API-Partial-Record.md

 # **Speech-to-Text APIs**
-The `Speech-To-Text Partial Record APIs documentation` serve as a comprehensive guide for interacting with Bahasakita Cognitive AI services in speaker recognition partial process, We use The [WebSocket protocol as defined in RFC 6455](https://www.rfc-editor.org/rfc/rfc6455) as the communication protocol.
+The `Speech-To-Text Partial Record APIs documentation` serve as a comprehensive guide for interacting with Bahasakita Cognitive AI services in the speaker recognition partial process, We use The [WebSocket protocol as defined in RFC 6455](https://www.rfc-editor.org/rfc/rfc6455) for communication protocol.

 ## **Table of Contents**
   - [General API Information](#general-api-information)